slingr-stack/quickchart-package/README.md

 # Overview
 Repo: [https://github.com/slingr-stack/quickchart-package](https://github.com/slingr-stack/quickchart-package)

-[QuickChart](https://quickchart.io/) creates embeddable chart and qr images with a single URL.
+[QuickChart](https://quickchart.io/) creates embeddable chart and QR images with a single URL.
 Chart images are defined by [Chart.js](https://www.chartjs.org/) objects.

-The QuickChart package allows to create Chart and QR codes.
+The QuickChart [package](https://platform-docs.slingr.io/dev-reference/data-model-and-logic/packages/) allows creating Chart and QR codes.
 Some of the features supported by this package are:

-- Generate an image (PNG or PDF) with the Chart
+- Generate an image (PNG or PDF) with a chart
-- Generate an image (PNG or SVG) with the QR codes
+- Generate an image (PNG or SVG) with a QR code

 ## Configuration

-### Key
+#### Key

-It is necessary in case to use QuickChart Pro.
+It is necessary if you want to use QuickChart Pro.

 **Name**: `key`
 **Type**: text